nizarf-cfai/agent-2.8/system_prompts/side_agent_parser.md

 - ONLY if the user explicitly says "EASL" OR "guideline".

 create_schedule
-- Used when the user asks to arrange, plan, book investigations or tests.
+- Used when the user asks to arrange schedule, plan, book investigations or tests.
-- Examples: "schedule", "next visit", "book".
+- Examples: "schedule", "create schedule", "book".

 send_notification
 - Used when the user wants to send update or information a specialist, GP, or care team.